 Why not visit the skyscraper district located in Shinjuku, where you can admire Tokyo in all its splendour.
 The best place to admire Tokyo from above is also the cheapest.
 Walk for 20 minutes from Kabukicho to The Tokyo Metropolitan Building.
 In fact, it's entirely FREE to go to the top.
 Tokyo is gigantic and seeing it unfold like an endless sea of lights, streets and buildings it's pretty special.

-Day 3 in Tokyo - Tsukiji - Chiyoda - Ueno - Akihabara
+Day 3 in Japan - Tokyo: - Toyosu Market - Chiyoda - Ueno - Akihabara

-Start your day as early as possible and head over to the Tsukiji Fish Market.
-If you want something even more exciting, why not attend the tuna auction?
-There is no reservation and they allow people on the first come first served basis.
-You might want to consider being there as early as 4 AM in the morning.
-Whether you attend the tuna auction or not, Tsukiji is the best place for Tokyo's freshest seafood.
+Start your day as early as possible and head over to the Tsukiji Fish Market (now relocated to Toyosu Market).
+The fish market is the best place for Tokyo's freshest seafood.
 You will be able to find all sort of sea creatures here.
 The sushi here is great and the sashimi is as fresh as it gets.
 It can be a little odd to enjoy raw fish first thing in the morning, but if you like Japanese food, then I promise you will love this side of Tokyo.

 Address: Japan, 〒104-0045 Tōkyō-to, Chūō-ku, Tsukiji, 5 Chome−２−１